thinknlive/picolisp-gosper/README.md

 # picolisp-gosper
-## Gosper Curves
+## Fractal Curves

 Working with Picolisp numbers; fixed point precision, scaling.

-Generate and render 'Gosper (and similar) Curves' -- based on code from the book "Lisp" (1st Ed) by Winston and Horn.
+Generate and render fractal curves -- based on code from the book "Lisp" (1st Ed) by Winston and Horn.

 ## Info